top of page

 What inspires you to keep going?

 Looking at myself and the world through my son and daughter’s eyes inspires me to keep going.
-This view allows me to ask myself:
+This view lets me ask myself:

 • What do I want the world to look like to them?